guidance-guarantee-programme/pension_guidance/content/privacy.md

 We store your data on our secure servers in the EU.

-It may also be stored outside of Europe, where it could be viewed by our staff or suppliers.

 By submitting your personal data, you agree to this.

 We have procedures and security features in place to try and keep your data secure once we receive it.